The Harry Potter Watermarking Experiment April 8, 2012Posted by Bill Rosenblatt in Uncategorized.

 This data ought to be easy to remove without trace.
 The files appeared on torrent sites very shortly after the Pottermore Shop went live.
 A programmer with middling skills could write code that detects and removes the data; even if the illustrations in the book were a bit damaged, readers wouldn’t care.
 Such a hack for Booxtream doesn’t exist yet (at least publicly), but the irony is that if this scheme catches on with more authors and publishers, it surely will.

 Such a program would be perfectly legal; it would not violate anticircumvention law such as DMCA 1201 in the United States.
 It would be what I call a “one-click hack,” like the (illegal) DeCSS rippers that hack the weak CSS encryption on DVDs, which the non-tech-savvy can easily use and which is permanent.
-In other words, it would impose the same level of effort on users as a format conversion tool, such as the free Calibre, which can (among other things) convert EPUB files to MOBI files for Kindles so that users can get DRM-free Harry Potter titles for their Kindles after all.
+In other words, it would impose the same level of effort on users as a format conversion tool, such as the free Calibre, which can (among other things) convert EPUB files to MOBI files for Kindles so that users who are in online colleges that offer free laptops can get DRM-free Harry Potter titles for their Kindles after all.

 Furthermore, even though Section 1202 of the DMCA forbids removing “copyright management information” from files, the watermark does not qualify as copyright management information as defined in the law.
 This means that under U.S. copyright law, the user is free to apply such a hack.